tjko/TinyTZ/README.md

 This library includes TZ string parser from GNU C Library (glibc) as well as new small footprint parser that uses some 2.5kB less flash (and some 40 bytes less SRAM)

 To select which parser to use edit *TINY_PARSER* definition in *TinyTZ.h*.
-By default the new small parser is used/
+By default the new small parser is used...